 A change in accounting pronouncements or taxation rules or practices can have a significant effect on our reported results and may affect our reporting of transactions completed before the change is effective.
 New accounting pronouncements, taxation rules and varying interpretations of accounting pronouncements or taxation rules have occurred in the past and may occur in the future.
 The change to existing rules, future changes, if any, or the need for us to modify a current tax position may adversely affect our reported financial results or the way we conduct our business.
-For example, a new revenue recognition standard is expected to be issued in the first half of 2014 which could be effective for companies as early as 2015, and could have a material impact on our consolidated financial statements.
+For example, a new revenue recognition standard was issued in the first half of 2014 which will be effective for companies in 2017, and could have a material impact on our consolidated financial statements.